How can I join 4-H?

 4-H members are taught by adult volunteer club leaders.
 Every club has one or more adult leaders.
 Leaders teach, organize and oversee the club, help club officers conduct business meetings, and keep parents updated about 4-H activities and deadlines.
 There are a variety of leadership roles:

-- General Leader – club organizer
+- Club Volunteers – club organizer

 How do I become a Volunteer Leader?